BredaUniversityGames/xs/docs/design/design.md

 ## Architecture Decisions

-All decision stem from the key points above.
+All architectural decisions stem from the key points above.

 **Games are script.** *Why:* rebuilding C++ can kill flow, while a VM reload is immediate.
 Creating a new folder with a script file takes seconds, setting up a multi-platform C++ project not.
-*Costs:* A speed (~10x slower) ceiling on gameplay, and debugging that crosses a boundary.
+*Costs:* A speed (~10x slower) ceiling on gameplay, and debugging that crosses a language boundary.

 **C++ as implementation language.**
 All game-related platforms and APIs are C/C++ primarily.
 This does not imply we have to use all of C++.